11. Matrices and Other Arraysļ

 ## [3,] 3 6

-Also, dimnames
+Also, the dimnames

-were dropped because its size became
+attribute was dropped as its size became

 incompatible with the newly requested dimensionality.